EuroLeaps/scc-connectors/README.md

 ```
 git clone https://github.com/EuroAlphabets/integration-scc-sentinel.git
 ```
-2. Edit the main.tf file to put your Azure credentials and GCP Project ID as shown below
+2. Edit the main.tf file to put your Azure credentials and GCP Project ID as shown below.
+One or more target destinations will be activated based on the environment variables you provide here.
 ```
 locals {
   gcp_organization = "YOUR_ORG_ID"
   gcp_project = "YOUR_PROJ_ID"

+  # provide these to activate Azure connector
   azure_log_analytics_workspace_id = "YOUR_WORKSPACE_ID"
   azure_log_analytics_authentication_key = "YOUR_KEY"
   azure_log_analytics_custom_table = "scc_alerts_table"

+  # provide these to activate Datadog connector
+  dd_site = "YOUR DATADOG_URL e.g. datadoghq.eu"
+  dd_api_key = "YOUR_DATADOG_API_KEY"
 }
 ```
 3. Let Terraform do the magic.
 After executing the below commands, you will have the SCC connector running as a Cloud Function.